Johnnie Jones (lawyer)

 Johnnie Anderson Jones Sr. (November 30, 1919 – April 23, 2022) was an American politician, soldier, and civil rights attorney associated with the 1953 Baton Rouge bus boycott, the first anti-segregation bus boycott, in Baton Rouge, Louisiana.
 This was a precursor to the 1955 Montgomery bus boycott led by Martin Luther King Jr. in Montgomery, Alabama.

-Jones was the first African American U.S. Army, warrant officer.
+Jones was the second African American U.S. Army warrant officer.
 In 2021, he received a Purple Heart, 77 years after he was injured by shrapnel during Operation Overlord, the D-Day invasion of Omaha Beach in World War II.

-Jones served as a member of the Louisiana House of Representatives from 1972 to 1976.
+He later served as a member of the Louisiana House of Representatives, from 1972 to 1976.

 Early life

 Johnnie Anderson Jones was born November 30, 1919, in Laurel Hill, Louisiana, in West Feliciana Parish, three miles south of the Mississippi line near Woodville, Mississippi.
 One of eight children, he was the son of lease cropping farmers Henry E. Jones (born December 5, 1876) and Sarah Ann Coats (also spelled Costes), and the paternal great-grandson of Emily Bowers, a formerly enslaved mixed-race African American passing as white.

 Jones attended elementary school up to the sixth grade at West Feliciana Parish school board system.
 Jones' parents were considered one of the most successful African American farmers in the area.
 Jones attended high school at the Southern University Demonstration School (now known as Southern Lab).
 Prior to joining the military, he attended Southern University.